Rosa-Fox/mockups/README.md

 ![gds_editor finders landing page](docs/gds-editor-finders-dropdown.png)

+- In the unlikely case that the user has an `organisation_content_id` which is not recognised by the application, they will be redirected to an `/error` page.
+-
+SCREEN GRAB ERRORS

 ## Manuals Publisher (name TBC!)

 Providing the user has been granted access, there will be a link to the Manuals Publisher in the list of available apps in Sign On.